 The labs that actually build the models went the other way.

-Claude Code started with a vector database over your repo and quietly dropped it — letting the agent read the files directly turned out to be simpler, fresher, and far less of a security headache.
-Claude’s own memory isn’t a vector store; it’s a folder of Markdown files the model reads at the start of a session, which Anthropic describes, without irony, as a personal wiki.
-Karpathy spent a week of 2026 talking everyone into doing the same thing by hand.
-The pattern underneath all three is the same, and it’s worth naming.
+Claude Code started with a vector database over your repository and then quietly dropped it.
+Letting the agent read the files directly turned out to be simpler, fresher, and far less of a security problem.
+Claude’s own memory is not a vector store either.
+It is a folder of Markdown files that the model reads at the start of a session, which Anthropic describes, without irony, as a personal wiki.
+Karpathy spent a week of 2026 persuading everyone to do the same thing by hand.

-Warehouse vs. notebook
+Warehouse versus notebook

-A warehouse you search.
-A notebook you keep.
+You search a warehouse.
+You keep a notebook.
 Only one of them is smarter next week than it was this week.

 Write less, on purpose